 Sub VBAF1_Static_Variables() 'Variable declaration Dim SName As String Static iCnt As Integer iCnt = iCnt + 1 SName = "Test" & iCnt MsgBox SName, vbInformation, "VBAF1" End Sub

 Note: To test the output run above macro twice and check the output each time.
 Notice the difference between two outputs.
 Here is the output screenshot of above macro.

 We can have multiple modules in visual basic editor window in Excel.
 Each module contains different types of variables.
 One among is a Module level variable.
 It is declared in the declaration section of the module and outside of procedures.
 It is also called as Private Module Level variable.
 We can write any number of procedures in one module.
-Module level variable can be used by any procedure within a declared module.
+Module level variable use by any procedure within a declared module.
 A variable can be either Public or private.
 We can also declare private variable using Dim statement.
 There is no difference between Dim and Private statement at module level.
 Please find the following example and its explanation for better understand.

 Let’s see an example macro to understand a Module level variables.